haroldo-ok/haroldo-ok.github.io/_posts/2012-02-26-keystone-kapers-gameboy-color.markdown

-Title: Keystone Kapers for Gameboy Color
+# Keystone Kapers for Gameboy Color
-Author: Haroldo de Oliveira Pinheiro
-Date: Thu Feb 26 2012 15:48:00 GMT-0300

 This is a clone of Actvision's [Keystone Kapers] for the Gameboy Color.